 The following restrictions and limitations will apply to any E-Court Hearings/Trials.
 In some instances, a case is not appropriate for a remote hearing; therefore, those cases will be postponed and rescheduled accordingly.

-Tarrant County Justice Court Pct.
-1 will be using Zoom video conferencing.
-It is free to download at zoom.us or download the app directly to your smartphone.
-To participate, the Court must have your email address no later than noon on the last business day before the hearing.
-An E-Court Hearing/Trial requires that your email address be shared with the other party.
+If your case is scheduled via Zoom video conferencing.
+It is free to download at zoom.us or you can download the app directly to your smart phone.
+To participate, the Court must have your e-mail address no later than 12-noon the last business day before the hearing.
+An E-Court Hearing/Trial requires that your e-mail address be shared with the other party.
 This is to facilitate sharing of exhibits prior to hearing/trials.
 Your computer must have internet access, a video camera, and a microphone.
-You can find your login information in the attached setting letter or email.
+You can find your log-in information in the attached setting letter or e-mail.

-The Court may not consider any exhibits not emailed to the Court in a timely manner.
-If you fail to follow the exhibit requirement, these exhibits may not be considered during E-Hearing/E-Trial.
+The Court may not consider any exhibits not filed with the Court in a timely manner.
+If you fail to follow the exhibit requirement, these exhibits may not be considered during Hearing/Trial.

-• Motions for continuance should be filed by e-file (preferred) or email no later than two days before your scheduled trial date and must be in writing, served on the opposing party, and may be granted or denied at the discretion of the Court.
+Motions for continuance should be filed by e-file no later than two days before your scheduled trial date and must be in writing, served on the opposing party, and may be granted or denied at the discretion of the court.

 FOR THE PUBLIC: The open Court's provision of Texas law allows all Texans access to court proceedings.
 As such, anyone may call the Court at 817-884-1395 to get access codes to E-Hearing/E-Trial.
 If you are viewing, please mute your connection to prevent disruption to the proceedings.
 The public may view or listen to proceedings, but video or audio recording of any kind is prohibited.